exanauts/Argos.jl/docs/src/man/overview.md

 ## Usage
-For demonstration purpose, we instantiate a new `FullSpaceEvaluator` object associated to `case9`:
+For demonstration purposes, we instantiate a new `FullSpaceEvaluator` object associated with `case9`:
 ```@example evaluator
 using ExaPF, Argos
 datafile = joinpath(INSTANCES_DIR, "case9.m")